TianyiChen/Exercises/README.md

 # Exercises
 My accepted codes on several OJs for reading.
 All files in this repository are created ***line by line*** by me.
+##Note: This repository is no longer maintained by me.
 All rights reserved.

 # Floder name meaning